Distribution of seismic scatterers in the San Jacinto Fault Zone, southeast of Anza, California, based on passive matrix imaging: Introduction

 Reflection information is often gathered from seismic surveys where seismic energy propagating into the medium is generated by man-made sources such as vibrators, explosives, etc. In the last decade or so, passive methods based on the ambient seismic noise have been developed to substitute active imaging techniques~\cite[e.g.][]{campilloandroux2014}.
 Cross-correlation of passive traces recorded at two receivers allows retrieving the Green’s function between these two receivers.
 In other words, the resulting correlation is comparable to the seismogram that would be obtained at the first receiver if there is a source located at the second receiver’s location.
 This approach is referred to as seismic interferometry~\citep{wapenaar2010}.
 Noise cross-correlations are often used to retrieve the surface waves component of the Green’s function~\cite[][and later works]{shapiro2004}.
 Extracting body waves contributions to the Green’s function is more difficult~\citep{poli2012a}.
-However, it has been shown that ambient noise cross-correlations can be used to image deep targets inside the Earth with body wave reflections~\citep{draganov2007,poli2012b, Retailleau2020}.
-Inspired by works done in ultrasound imaging~\citep{aubry2009} and optical microscopy~\citep{badon2016}, a \say{reflection matrix approach} was introduced to geophysics and used body wave reflection from coda-wave cross-correlations to image the complex medium below Erebus volcano - Antarctica~\citep{blondel2018}.
-Since then, matrix imaging has then been developed to overcome phase distortions for multi-layered media~\citep{Lambert2020} and strongly heterogeneous media~\citep{Badon2019,lambert2021refle}.
-Using the same matrix formalism,~\cite{touma2021} analysed ambient noise recorded at a dense array to image subsurface properties of the San Jacinto Fault zone (SJFZ) southeast of Anza, California.
+However, it has been shown that ambient noise cross-correlations can be used to image deep targets inside the Earth with body wave reflections~\citep{draganov2007,poli2012b}.
+Inspired by works done in ultrasound imaging~\citep{aubry2009} and optical microscopy~\citep{badon2016}, a \say{reflection matrix approach} was introduced to geophysics and used body wave reflection from coda-wave cross-correlations to image the complex medium below Erebus volcano - Antarctica~\citep{blondel2018}.~\rita{The \say{reflection matrix approach} allows to image both specular reflectors, corresponding to the boundaries between layers of different propagation velocities, and non-specular reflections generated by a distribution of localized inhomogeneities.} \rita{The matrix imaging approach} has then been developed to overcome phase distortions for multi-layered media~\citep{Lambert2020} and strongly heterogeneous media~\citep{Badon2019,lambert2021refle}.
+Using the same matrix formalism,~\cite{touma2021} analysed ambient noise recorded at a dense array \rita{($1108$ vertical geophones in 600 m $\times$ 700 m configuration)} to image subsurface properties of the San Jacinto Fault zone (SJFZ) southeast of Anza, California.
 While~\cite{blondel2018} dealt with imaging problems in the multiple scattering regime in the case of volcanoes, the main challenge in fault zones imaging is the presence of phase distortions, also referred to as aberrations, due to the strong structural heterogeneities within and around the fault zones.